scirusvulgaris/PDF-Processing-and-Date-Extraction-Tool/README.md

 - `find_pdf_files(directory, max_depth)`: Searches for PDF files within a specified directory and its subdirectories up to a specified depth.
 - `unzip_files_in_directory(directory)`: Unzips all `.zip` files in a given directory.
 - `delete_empty_folders(directory, max_depth)`: Deletes empty folders within a specified directory and its subdirectories up to a specified depth.

+## System Requirements

+- **Python 3.x**: Ensure Python 3.x is installed on your system.
+- **RAM**: OCR processing, especially on image-heavy PDF files, can be memory-intensive.
+We recommend having at least 8 GB of RAM for optimal performance, though more may be required for processing large volumes of documents or very large files.

+## Performance Considerations

+This tool uses Optical Character Recognition (OCR) to extract text from image-based PDF documents.
+OCR can be resource-intensive, particularly for documents with a high volume of images or when processing multiple documents simultaneously.
+Users should be aware that:

+- **Memory Usage**: Depending on the size and complexity of the documents, significant amounts of RAM may be consumed.
+Systems with limited memory may experience slow performance or may fail to process large files.
+- **Processing Time**: OCR and document processing time can vary.
+Large files or batches of files will take longer to process.

+For large-scale processing tasks, consider running the tool on a system with ample memory and processing power to ensure smooth operation.
+Additionally, closing other memory-intensive applications during the OCR process can help improve performance.

 ## Note